 For a moment, you will think those people are not much fond of their lives or they’ve taken adventure too seriously.
 If looking down from the edge of a cliff or multi-storeyed building makes you feel dizzy and butterflies start running in your tummy then this post about most insane photos will definitely tie your tummy into knots!
+This is our disclaimer for the weak-hearted.
+The photos ahead are much mind-boggling.
 We’ve found 10 of the most death-defying photos from across the globe that can shock even some of our strong hearted readers.

 While there are many who suffer from Acrophobia (an extreme or irrational fear or phobia of heights), there are also those brave hearts for whom having a “head for heights” is great.
 Some people consider their tolerance for heights to be a source of pride irrespective of the fact if they’re a thrill seeker or they work at high altitudes.
 Scientists consider the fear of heights to be an advantageous trait (note: this is different from acrophobia, which is an irrational and often extreme fear of heights).

 This popular experiment was carried out by Eleanor Gibson and Richard Walk in the 1960s to study depth perception in infants.
 Through this experiment, they could prove that even less than a year old infants had depth perception and were less likely to approach their mother if they had to cross a glass-covered chasm that might look like a cliff edge to them.
 Scientists proved that humans are not born with fear for heights but they develop this fear during the stages of infancy.
 Sounds cruel to put a toddler through this but we learnt a lot from it, didn’t we?